outpaddling/Coding-Standards/README.md

 2. OS Portability

 POSIX is powerful.
 Using strictly POSIX code, we can meet virtually all needs.
-No need to hinder users by using extensions that aren't needed from an OS they don't use.
+No need to hinder users by using unnecessary extensions from an OS they don't use.

 All code should run on any POSIX platform and any CPU architecture.